 I can wipe my child’s nose (amputation), and it will take away the manifestation of the problem while bringing limited external help, but these behavioral practices will not address the root issue.

-The problem is deeper.
+The problem is deeper than external solutions.
 The disease is in the body.
 There needs to be an internal solution.
 Therefore, I give my daughter medicine that I trust will render dead the disease that is internally defiling her.

 I can tell my child to stop coughing, but that would probably exasperate her.
 She cannot quit; it will take time.
 The mortification of sin is a matter of the heart.
 Here is a list of some of these types of sins: